-56 extent practicable to assist the unit in fulfilling its duties, including, but not limited to, providing data 57 on all safety and security measures for school facilities.
-58 (g) Nothing in this section shall be construed as limiting or superseding the provisions of 59 §61-7-11a of this code authorizing a private school to allow possession of a firearm or other deadly 60 weapon in or on the grounds of any private primary or secondary school, if such institution has 61 adopted a written policy allowing for possession of firearms or other deadly weapons in the facility 62 or on the grounds of the facility.
-63 (h) A local school board, public charter school, or a private or religious school employing a 64 school security officer shall maintain insurance coverage which: 65 (1) Shall include adequate insurance for liability, property loss, and the personal injury of 66 students and other personnel; and 67 (2) May include coverage from the Board of Risk and Insurance Management pursuant to 68 §29-12-5a of this code, if applicable.
+- (g) Nothing in this section shall be construed as limiting or superseding the provisions of §61-7-11a authorizing a private school to allow possession of a firearm or other deadly weapon in or on the grounds of any private primary or secondary school, if such institution has adopted a written policy allowing for possession of firearms or other deadly weapons in the facility or on the grounds of the facility. - (h) A local school board, public charter school, or a private or religious school employing a school security officer shall maintain insurance coverage which: - (1) Shall include adequate insurance for liability, property loss, and the personal injury of students and other personnel; and - (2) May include coverage from the Board of Risk and Insurance Management pursuant to §29-12-5a, if applicable. - (i) Eight hours of the mandatory 16 hours of in-service training for law enforcement officers may be credited when an individual is employed as a school security officer pursuant to this section.